-To protect the identity of participating laboratories, each laboratory will be allocated a Confidential Number.
-The identity and confidential number of all participating laboratories will be known only to ANQAP staff.
-At the commencement of every Proficiency Testing Scheme (PTS), Laboratories are advised of their confidential number by email.
-A Laboratory's confidential cumber is randomly allocated and will change every year.
+To protect the identity of participating laboratories, each participant will be allocated a Confidential Number.
+The identity and confidential number of all participants will be known only to ANQAP staff.
+At the commencement of every Proficiency Testing Scheme (PTS), participants are advised of their confidential number by email.
+A participant's confidential cumber is randomly allocated and therefore will change every year.
 All results for participants will be identified by confidential numbers, except for LEADDR reports or where the client has authorised the publication of their identity.